Krish1095-projects/Amazon-sentiment-analyzer/readme.md

 #### KMDB
-- A simple repo for movies database
+- A simple repo for movies databases